 \subsection{Evaluation baseline, metrics and scenarios}

 This article proposes the first geometric deep neural network designed for sEMG-based gesture decoding.
-So, we compare its performance with a geometric network that was previously developed for motor imagery classification with EEG signals, called TSMNet \cite{kobler2022spd}.
+Therefore, we compare its performance with a geometric network that was previously developed for motor imagery classification with EEG signals, called TSMNet \cite{kobler2022spd}.

-We evaluate and compare the performance of TMKNet using classification accuracy and F1 score.
-The accuracy is computed as the ratio of correctly predicted samples to the total number of samples which is well-suited for class-balanced datasets.
-In our case, FlexWear-HD is class-imbalanced, so we compute F1 scores which is better-suited for class-imbalanced dataset.
+We evaluate and compare the performance of TMKNet using classification accuracy and F1 score to address the issue of class-imbalance in FlexWear-HD dataset.
 In order to compare the statistical relevance of the results, we used non-parametric Wilcoxon signed-rank test for F1 scores and accuracies of the TSMNet and TMKNet.

 The efficacy of the TMKNet is evaluated in the inter-session setting with a leave-one-out approach, where training is performed on all sessions except one of a specific subject and the left-out session is used for testing.